benrugg/AI-Render/README.md

 ## Installation

-Beta testing is about to start.
+Beta testing has started.
 There will be a gumroad or blender market link soon!

 For the moment, here's how to install: